dosyago/puppetromium/README.md

 ![puppetromium in action](https://github.com/i5ik/puppetromium/raw/main/puppetromium.PNG)

+## A simple browser UI for puppeteer, built with no client-side JavaScript.

-A stupidly simple web-browser based on Puppeteer.
+**Puppetromium** is a stupidly simple web-browser based on Puppeteer.
 If Chromium and Puppeteer had a love child, it would be this horrible.
 Probably.

 Also, **there is no (as in zero "0") client-side scripting of any kind.
 No JavaScript.
 No ActionScript.
 No Flash.
 This crazy-simple remote browser UI is built entirely with HTML and CSS.**